Oral Hearing Dockets:

 Homeowner's Association (HOA) Cases

-- Motions for default require an oral hearing.
+- All HOA cases must be set for an oral hearing.

 - A notice of oral hearing must be served by personal service (hand-delivery) to the Defendant.